 How (and for what purposes) do we run simulations as part of an ESP development process?

-- Introduce and define what a simulation model is, identify the principles behind simulations, and provide the context in which simulation models are developed
+- Introduced and defined what a simulation model is, identified the principles behind simulations, and provided the context in which simulation models are developed

-- Discuss the key enabling factors for developing effective simulation models
+- Discussed the key enabling factors for developing effective simulation models

-- Share the experiences of developing models in three different contexts—the Democratic Republic of Congo, Uganda and Senegal.
+- Shared the experiences of developing models in three different contexts—the Democratic Republic of Congo, Uganda and Senegal.

-This webinar is the first of a series of two and will focus on the use of the simulation models to discuss successes and challenges in supporting resource mobilization and allocation to the sector.
+This webinar was the first of a series of two and focused on the use of the simulation models to discuss successes and challenges in supporting resource mobilization and allocation to the sector.

 Moderator: Raphaelle Martinez, Team Lead for Education Policy and Learning, GPE Secretariat